JoePizz/PyBer_Analysis/README.md

 # PyBer_Analysis
 <p>1.**Overview**<p>
-<p>The purpose of this analysis is to determine the number of retiring employees as well as the titles of these employees.
-Additionally, the analysis also determined which employees are eligible to participate in a mentorship program, and what their title is.<p>
+<p>The purpose of this analysis is to create a summary DataFrame of the ride-sharing data by city type.
+Additionally, we visualized the total weekly fares for each city type<p>

 <p>2. **Results**<p>
 <p>As you can see by following the link: https://github.com/JoePizz/PyBer_Analysis/blob/main/Pyber_Analysis.png, Urban rides account for 80.9% of the total rides while suburban accounts for 16.5% and Rural accounts for 2.6%.<p>